gradio-app/gradio/guides/01_getting-started/03_sharing-your-app.md

 $code_custom_path

 Note that this approach also allows you run your Gradio apps on custom paths (`http://localhost:8000/gradio` in the example above).

+## Security and File Access

+Sharing your Gradio app with others (by hosting it on Spaces, on your own server, or through temporary share links) **exposes** certain files on the host machine to users of your Gradio app.
+This is done so that Gradio apps are able to display output files created by Gradio or created by your prediction function.

+In particular, Gradio apps grant users access to three kinds of files:

+* Files in the same folder (or a subdirectory) of where the Gradio script is launched from.
+For example, if the path to your gradio scripts is `/home/usr/scripts/project/app.py` and you launch it from `/home/usr/scripts/project/`, then users of your shared Gradio app will be able to access any files inside `/home/usr/scripts/project/`.
+This is needed so that you can easily reference these files in your Gradio app.

+* Temporary files created by Gradio.
+These are files that are created by Gradio as part of running your prediction function.
+For example, if your prediction function returns a video file, then Gradio will save that video to a temporary file and then send the path to the temporary file to the front end.

+* Files that you explicitly allow via the `file_directories` parameter in `launch()`.
+In some cases, you may want to reference other files in your file system.
+The `file_directories` parameter allows you to pass in a list of additional directories you'd like to provide access to.
+(By default, there are no additional file directories).

+Users should NOT be able to access other arbitrary paths on the host.